 The result was a rich, velvety, traditional New York cheesecake with all the decadent flavour of the full-fat version.

-If you're looking for a healthier dessert for a special occasion this summer, why not join the great cheesecake revival and try Angela's guilt-free version?
+If you’re looking for a healthier dessert for a special occasion this summer, why not join the great cheesecake revival and try a lighter version?
 Let us know your calorie saving swaps and tips too.